Police hunting missing woman in new plea a month after last confirmed sighting

 Officers have arrested five people – two on suspicion of murder and three on suspicion of kidnap.

-The most recent was a 33-year-old man arrested on suspicion of kidnap on Saturday.
+The most recent was a 27-year-old man arrested on suspicion of kidnap on Saturday.

 Four of those arrested have since been released on bail.